RichardFreedman/Encoding_Music/01_Tutorials/06_Beautiful_Soup_MEI.md

 ----
 ## Import Data (XML files!)

 As your first and perhaps most important step, you'll have to go find some data.
-For this homework assignment, we will work with *these files*, which you can access *here*.
+For this homework assignment, we will work with the [Models](https://crimproject.org/models/) and [Masses](https://crimproject.org/masses/) of the CRIM Project.
+You can load individual pieces from the CRIM Website using sample urls:

+For a Mass movement: `https://crimproject.org/mei/CRIM_Mass_0001_1.mei`, or for a Model: `https://crimproject.org/mei/CRIM_Model_0008.mei`

 Once you've picked your file and copied its URL, use the function provided below to **import it as a JSON object**.

 The following function extracts text as a JSON: